maddox-lab/BlindSpot/README.md

 Windows: *Updated once the final one is confirmed*

 Mac: *Updated once the final one is confirmed*

+## Quick Start:

+### Blinding function
+1. Download the latest release of Blindspot
+2. Open BlindSpot and navigate to blinding tab
+3. Select your target folder and extension type
+4. Click run

+### Unblinding function
+1. Download the latest release of BlindSpot
+2. Open BlindSpot and navigate to unblinding tab
+3. Select your target folder and the blinding_key.csv
+4. Click run

 ## How It's Made: